ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/freeCodeCamp.org, 2018 ▶ C Programming Tutorial for Beginners.md

   - Areas/Programming/Languages/C
 ---

-# "C Programming Tutorial for Beginners" by FreeCodeCamp
+# freeCodeCamp.org, 2018 ▶ C Programming Tutorial for Beginners
 today i decided to start relearning programming in the C programming language. the reason i decided to learn C is that i feel like i can get a greater understanding of how computers work and be more prepared for [Programming in Rust].

 I have been using nix dev/shell environments to manage dependencies lately.